carpentries/sandpaper-docs/learners/setup.md

 section](#winpath)), then you can install pandoc by using the binary provided on its website at <https://pandoc.org/installing.html>

-#### Verification
+#### Test your installation

-We will wait to verify that pandoc was installed after we install the infrastructure packages, to make sure it's discoverable.
+We will wait to test the pandoc installation after we install the infrastructure packages, to make sure it's discoverable by R.

-### infrastructure R packages
+### Infrastructure R packages

 To install the R packages, you will need to **open RStudio** (or start R from the command line if you did not install RStudio) and enter the following lines